Veer Bhai Kotwal: Freedom struggle

-Though motivated for the freedom struggle from his college days in Pune, Vithal became influenced by socio communist movement in the country.
-Hence he was called "Bhai" as an Indian synonym for comrade.
-He got fully involved and went underground when Mahatma Gandhi on 9 August 1942 asked British to "Quit India".
+Though motivated for the freedom struggle from his college days in Pune, Vithal became influenced by the socio-communist movement across the country.
+Hence, he was called "Bhai," an Indian synonym for comrade.
+He had eventually become fully involved, and went underground when Mahatma Gandhi, on 9 August 1942 asked the British to "Quit India".
 After the arrest of all the major leaders in India, an arrest warrant was also issued in the name of Bhai Kotwal.
 He went underground the same day, vowing to either "live in my free country or in the heaven".
-He was vice chairman of Matheran then.

 Kotwal Dasta

-While underground he formed group of underground mercenaries called "Kotwal Dasta", a parallel government in the Karjat taluka of Raigad district.
-They were about 50 in numbers including farmers and voluntary school teachers and his cousin brothers Pentanna and Dattoba Halde.
-They decided to cut down the electric pylons supplying electricity to Mumbai city.
-From September 1942 through November 1942 they felled 11 pylons, paralyzing the industries and railways.
+While underground, he formed groups of underground mercenaries known as "Kotwal Dasta", a parallel government in the Karjat taluka of the Raigad district.
+Population was about 50, including farmers, voluntary school teachers, and his cousin's brothers Pentanna and Dattoba Halde.
+They decided to cut down the electric pylons that had supplied electricity to Mumbai.
+From September 1942 through November 1942, they cut 11 pylons, which ended up paralyzing the industries and railways.

-To counter the menace police announced cash award of rupees 2500 leading to the arrest of Bhai Kotwal.
-Also a special officer DSP R. Hall and Officer Stafford were called to counter Bhai Kotwal.
+To counter the cut-downs, police announced cash awards of around 2500 rupees, leading to the arrest of Bhai Kotwal.
+A special officer, known as DSP R. Hall, and Officer Stafford were called to counter Bhai Kotwal.

-When the Kotwal Dasta was hiding in the remote jungle of Sidhgadh in Murbad Taluka, kotwal sent a letter for help which fell into the hands of one of the landlords of the area, who turned the letter and the messenger over to Officer Hall.
+When the Kotwal Dasta was hiding in the remote jungle of Sidhgadh in Murbad Taluka, Kotwal sent a letter for help, which had fallen into the hands of a landlord in the area, who ended up turning the letter, and messenger, to Officer Hall.

 Final encounter

-On 2 January 1943 early morning when the Azad Dasta was preparing to shift to another safe place and was waiting for the help to come, R. Hall and Stafford attacked the Dasta members.
-First to fall was the young Hiraji Patil, son of deputy leader of Azad Dasta Gomaji Patil.
+During the early morning of 2 January 1943, when the Azad Dasta were preparing to shift to another safe place and was waiting for the help to come, R. Hall and Stafford launched an attack on the Dasta members.
+The first to fall was a young boy named Hiraji Patil, son of the deputy leader of the Azad Dasta Gomaji Patil.
 Hiraji died on the spot.
 Bhai Kotwal got injured in the thigh and could not move.
-Hall killed him point blank.
+Hall had killed him point blank.

-He was one of the many lesser known freedom fighters who laid down their lives for the freedom of the country.
-For his brave fight and sacrifice he is now proudly called "Veer Bhai Kotwal", meaning warrior.
+In modern times, to commemorate him, he is colloquially known as "Veer Bhai Kotwal", which means warrior.